yuroitaki/smoothsort/README.md

 # Scope
-A Python implementation of Dijkstra's smoothsort algorithm.
+A Python implementation of Dijkstra's smoothsort algorithm

 # Details
 - Implemented in-place sorting with an auxiliary array to store the location of each Leonardo heap